chia-chang/product-case-studies/scratchjr-course-product.md

 # Scratch Jr Programming Course: From Classroom to Online Curriculum

-**Role:** Curriculum and product co‑designer for the online version.
+**Role:** Curriculum and product co‑designer for the online version (2-person team).
 I helped redesign the course structure, motivation system, and parent experience based on an existing in‑person class.

 **What I’m building:** A Mandarin Scratch Jr programming course for kids (ages 5–7) that can be delivered in short, modular lessons.